MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/mad_gen_elements.rst

 **combqs**
 	 Control the element fringe fields for combined bending and multipolar fields with extra terms for quadrupolar fields for compatibility with SAD.

-The :var:`thick_element` provides a dozen of attributes to parametrize the aforementionned fringe fields.
+The *element* :var:`thick_element` provides a dozen of attributes to parametrize the aforementionned fringe fields.
 Note that in some future, part of these attributes may be grouped into a *mappable* to ensure a better consistency of their parametrization.

 .. _sec.elm.subelm:

 Sub-elements
 ------------

 An element can have thin or thick sub-elements stored in its *list* part, hence the length operator :literal:`#` returns the number of them.
 The attribute :literal:`sat` of sub-elements, i.e. read :literal:`s`\ ub-\ :literal:`at`\ , is interpreted as their relative position from the entry of their enclosing main element, that is a fractional of its length.
 The positions of the sub-elements can be made absolute by dividing their :literal:`sat` attribute by the length of their main element using lambda expressions.
 The sub-elements are only considered and valid in the :literal:`drift_element` and :literal:`thick_element` kinds that implement the methods :literal:`:index_sat`, :literal:`:insert_sat`, :literal:`:remove_sat`, and :literal:`:replace_sat` to manage sub-elements from their :literal:`sat` attribute.
-The sequence method :literal:`:install` updates the :literal:`sat` attribute of the elements installed as sub-elements if the *log* :literal:`elements.subelem` of the packed form is enabled, i.e. when the :math:`s`-position determined by the :literal:`at`, :literal:`from` and :literal:`refpos` attributes falls inside a non-zero length element already installed in the sequence that is not an *implicit* drift.
+The sequence method :literal:`:install` updates the :literal:`sat` attribute of the elements installed as sub-elements if the *logical* :literal:`elements.subelem` of the packed form is enabled, i.e. when the :math:`s`-position determined by the :literal:`at`, :literal:`from` and :literal:`refpos` attributes falls inside a non-zero length element already installed in the sequence that is not an *implicit* drift.
 The physics of thick sub-elements will shield the physics of their enclosing main element along their length, unless they combine their attributes with those of their main element using lambda expressions to select some combined function physics.

 .. _sec.elm.aper: